acgilardi/bbm/README.md

-reDISCulous - Everything you need to get started in disc golf.
+reDisculous - Everything you need to get started in disc golf.
 -----------
 Using Backbone and Marionette from the ground up.